Learn more about some of the basics of stock options trading in this basic FAQ guide by Firstrade.

 Can I talk to a live person about my options-related questions?

 Absolutely.
-The Investor Services department is a one-stop comprehensive options resource center that provides information and supports all products traded on all OCC participant exchanges.
+The Investor Services department is a one-stop comprehensive options resource center that provides information and supports all products traded on all Options Clearing Council (OCC) participant exchanges.

 Investor Services assists investors with options-related questions without soliciting securities or providing investment advice.